syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 #host_bucket = %(bucket).s3.cbk.cloud.syseleven.net
 ```

-We can configure boto3 to our needs using following python snippet:
+We can configure a s3client with the boto3 library using following python snippet:

 ```python
 import boto3